-The MMF Constitution confirms that the MMF has been created to promote the political, social, cultural, and economic rights and interests of the Red River Métis.
-The MMF is authorized to represent the Red River Métis' collective rights, interests, and claims.
-This authorization is grounded in the MMF's democratic processes that ensure the MMF is responsible and accountable to the Red River Métis.
+River Métis' collective rights, interests, and claims.
+This authorization is grounded in the MMF's democratic processes that ensures the MMF is responsible and accountable to the Red River Métis.

 The MMF governance structure includes a centralized MMF President, Cabinet, Regions, and Locals.
-There are seven (7) Regions and 135 Locals throughout Manitoba (Figure 1).
+There are seven (7) Regions and approximately 135 Locals throughout Manitoba (Figure 1).
 There are more than three thousand Citizens who live outside of Manitoba.
-All MMF Citizens are Citizens of a Local.
+All MMF Citizens are Members of a Local.
 Locals and Regions work together to authorize and support the MMF Cabinet, and the MMF's various departments and offices.
 Through elections held every four years, Citizens choose and elect the MMF Cabinet consisting of the MMF President, who is the leader and spokesperson for the MMF, a Vice-President of each Region, and two Regional Executive Officers from each Region.
 The MMF Cabinet also includes the spokeswoman from the Infinity Women Secretariat.